-As I grew a little older, I began to feel lonely and empty inside and I thought having a man in my life would fix that empty feeling.
-When I was 17 I started dating and soon got married.
-I remember thinking that this was good because I could move out of my parent’s house.
-For the first three years, things were going okay, but after our first son was born, we started having problems and my husband seemed to drift away.
+As I grew a little older, I began to feel lonely and empty inside, and I thought having a man in my life would fix that empty feeling.
+When I was 17, I started dating and soon got married.
+I remember thinking that this was good because I could move out of my parents’ house.
+For the first three years, things were going okay, but after our first son was born, we started having problems, and my husband seemed to drift away.

-Meanwhile, my parents started going to Lehigh Valley Baptist Church and they both were saved.
+Meanwhile, my parents started going to Lehigh Valley Baptist Church, and they both were saved.
 (Note: salvation, saved and born again are Biblical terms referring to the forgiveness of sins by God and the rescue of a person from the power and penalty of that sin.
 This is God’s requirement for everlasting life.)
 They started asking me to come with them to church.
-As things became worse in my marriage I tried to convince my husband to go to church with me, but he refused.
-I started a Bible study but never finished it due to the stress over my marriage.
+As things became worse in my marriage, I tried to convince my husband to go to church with me, but he refused.
+I started a Bible study, but never finished it due to the stress over my marriage.
 I felt like I might have to give up my husband if I chose to follow the Lord, and I was not ready for that.
 So as things got worse at home, I started to skip going to church and focus on my husband.
-Things came to a head, though, when our second son was born, and soon after that he asked for a divorce.
-“I was devastated and lost my faith in God because He had not answered my prayers to fix my marriage.”
+Things came to a head, though, when our second son was born, and soon after that, he asked for a divorce.
 I was devastated and lost my faith in God because He had not answered my prayers to fix my marriage.

-I had to move back home and my Dad tried to get me to go to church—which I really did not want to do.
+I had to move back home, and my Dad tried to get me to go to church—which I really did not want to do.
 This caused me to rebel by going out a lot and drinking, and not really caring about what I did.
 I would swear up and down that I would never get married again and that I was going to use men the way I was used.
 That was how I coped with the pain of my divorce.
 I didn’t realize at the time what I really needed to do was listen to my Dad and go to church so I could hear what the Lord was trying to tell me.

 After one year of being single and deep in my sin, making mistake after mistake, I began to feel lonely and empty inside.
 Once again, I thought having a man would fill that emptiness, but of course, I was wrong.
 The next man in my life spent over $5,000 of my money and totaled my SUV.
 Soon after that I was in a head-on car accident myself.
 God was trying to get my attention, but I wouldn’t listen.